open-resources/dash_curriculum/_sources/appendix/templates.md

 ````

 ## Combining navigation and control panels
+The third section provides you with two examples that are combining the upper dashboards to a more complex dashboard.
+You will see

-- Template with control panels and navigation on the top
+- A template with control panels and navigation on the top and
-- Template with control panels and navigation on the side
+- A template with control panels and navigation on the side

 ### Template with control panels and navigation on the top